mindolph/Mindolph/README.md

 Future Plan:

-* 1.14: Improvement of Mind Map editor and i18n implementation.
-* 1.15: Improvement of AI features.
+* 1.15: Improvement of AI features; More languages support.

 ### Buy me a cup of coffee